-- 1. Sports: cross-country, dance team, swimming, gymnastics, nordic skiing, alpine skiing, girls' golf. - 2.
+- 1. Athletics: cross-country, girls' hockey, dance team, swimming, gymnastics, nordic skiing, alpine skiing, girls' golf, softball. - 2.
 All participation is at the high school level. - 3.
 Level of competition is determined by ability.

 Criteria and Process for Approval of 7th or 8th Grade Move Ups